cpoDesign/WebAppInDocker/readme.md

     will run and bring the application up but it will detach from the process after. so the containers do run under background

+    ```docker-compose up -d --build --force-recreate

+    Will rebuild the application and uses new new instaces while detaching from the process